 What did Oracle learn from running in the Cloud?

 Oracle discovered that customised processes can lead to greater complexities further down the line.
-For them, the multiple levels of approval needed for contract sign off and the complexity of the contracts themselves, were big barriers in efficiency.
+For them, the multiple levels of approval needed for contract sign-off and the complexity of the contracts themselves were big barriers to efficiency.
 These were all quickly removed once this was identified.
 Salespeople can now view individual customer requests and the appropriate contract terms, and present to clients in half the time.
 The efficiency of this streamlined process is enhancing the customer’s experience.

 A similar concept has been applied to the expenses system, where they had originally added a series of functions to the expenses submittal process that benefited the finance department.
-Feedback from Oracles own employee’s quickly showed that this greatly complicated the process for users, so these changes were rolled back, and submitting expenses now takes only few seconds.
+Feedback from Oracles’ own employees quickly showed that this greatly complicated the process for users, so these changes were rolled back, and submitting expenses now takes only a few seconds.

-After learning first hand that streamlining processes is the way forward, Oracle now release about 100 optional features on a quarterly basis, instead of offering customised functionality.
+After learning first-hand that streamlining processes is the way forward, Oracle now releases about 100 optional features on a quarterly basis, instead of offering customised functionality.
 As well as greatly derisking changes by removing or reducing customisations, Oracle users need only worry about change management – communication and user training is key.